Lightning-Universe/lightning-flash/docs/source/integrations/fiftyone.rst

 Installation
 ************

-In order to utilize this integration with FiftyOne, you will need to :ref:`install the tool<fiftyone:installing-fiftyone>`:
+In order to utilize this integration, you will need to :ref:`install FiftyOne <fiftyone:installing-fiftyone>`:

 .. code:: shell

     pip install fiftyone

 *****************************
 Visualizing Flash predictions